What is an extranet?

 What to consider when implementing an extranet

-Much like introducing a new intranet, designing an extranet that successfully engages third parties requires care and consideration.
+Much like introducing a new intranet software, designing an extranet that successfully engages third parties requires care and consideration.
 Internal stakeholders need to be able to answer the following questions in order to ensure that their organization’s extranet will maximize connectivity and pave the way for future collaborations:

 #1.
 What are the goals of the extranet?

 A digital solution should never be one-size-fits-all and extranets are no exception.
 Organizations can utilize external digital workplaces to fulfill a variety of different goals and objectives.
 For example, e-commerce platforms may launch an extranet to efficiently manage logistics and streamline communications between suppliers, distributors, couriers and consumers.
 In contrast, architecture organizations may take more of a project-focused approach by using an extranet to share updates between architects, engineers and contractors.
 Brainstorm specific goals and project components that will benefit from the introduction of a modern extranet.

 #2.
 Who is this extranet designed to serve?

 Extranets can be the core from which third party relationships flourish, so stakeholders need to carefully consider the unique users who will be utilizing this platform and tailor their digital experience accordingly.
 An extranet designed to provide real-time tracking data for customers might look very different from a platform dedicated to task management between multiple collaborators.
 When designing an extranet, visualize the types of users who will access the platform and the specific features and capabilities that will be most valuable in order to meet their goals and expectations.